zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > There MUST be one single space after `break` and `continue` structures with
 > a numeric argument argument.
 >
-> Statements MAY NOT be empty, except for catch statements.
+> Statements MUST NOT be empty, except for catch statements.

 ### 5.1 `if`, `elseif`, `else`